-A successful IQR enables you to demonstrate, through the right to display the QAA Accreditation Badge International, that your quality assurance processes are both effective and comparable with international best practice.
+A successful IQR for ACE Impact enables you to demonstrate, through the right to display the QAA International Accreditation Badge, that your quality assurance processes are both effective and comparable with international best practice.

 The accreditation period is five years and is subject to a satisfactory mid-cycle review.

-The mid-cycle review takes place two to three years after a successful review and is a desk-based study.
+The mid-cycle review takes place two to three years after a successful review and is normally desk-based.
 Your institution will be asked to provide evidence that it is addressing any recommendations and other findings from the IQR review, and a QAA Review Manager will evaluate your response.
 You will also be asked to outline any changes that might impact on the extent to which the standards are being met.